Skip to content

 addressaddress

-publicSame sub value for all clients (default)
+publicSame sub value across all clients (default).

-pairwiseDifferent sub value per client, preventing cross-client user tracking
+pairwiseDifferent sub per client; prevents cross-client tracking.

 TokenDefaultDescription

-Access token3,600s (1h)Bearer token for API access
+Access token3,600 s (1 h)Bearer token for API access

-Authorization code600s (10m)One-time use, exchanged for tokens
+Authorization code600 s (10 m)One-time use; exchanged for tokens

-Interaction600s (10m)Multi-step authentication flow timeout
+Interaction600 s (10 m)Multi-step authentication flow timeout

-Backchannel auth600s (10m)CIBA flow request timeout
+Backchannel auth600 s (10 m)CIBA flow request timeout

 Configure in oidc.token_ttl: